shawa/genius/README.md

 You should be able to build a binary/DMG by opening this in XCode, then just pressing build.

+Given the likelihood of breaking changes (good luck runnning this on Tiger), and in deference to the old history, I've given this branch the `1.8.x` version number.

 ---

 †: `Genius2` on `master` is an interesting piece of archaeology - it looks like there was an attempt to bring the app up to date with 'modern' OS X APIs, as well as introduce new features like images, rich text, and a different spaced repetition algorithm.
 It was eventually abandoned.
 See the `TODO.txt`.

 If I had to guess, I reckon develoment stalled right around the time Anki was starting to take off, and the developer just picked that up instead.

 ## Roadmap

 Everyone loves a Roadmap, but ultimately I'd consider the app 'finished', or at least feature complete.
-It serves my needs as-is.
+It serves it's purpose as-is.

-The only tasks I have in mind are:

-- ~~Fix the toolbar~~
-- Track down Chris Miner and John R. Chang and let them know about this
-- Fix/explore card 'groups' and 'types'.
-These are features I never actually used, but they seem to be broken.
-- Put up a DMG on Github for others to use more easily, and reach out to the various souls on Sourceforge looking for new builds
+All I can really think of that's missing is to put up a DMG on Github for others to use more easily, and reach out to the various lost souls on Sourceforge looking for new builds.

-I don't see it being warranted, but development could 'continue' on the app if someone wanted?

-Down the line I could imagine:

-- CI/CD
-- Anki Deck importer
-- Maybe a SwiftUI rewrite?
-I don't know about this really - the Obj-C codebase here works perfectly fine.